alexgriff/Loops-with-Objects-Code-Along-and-Challenge/README.md

 # Loops with Objects
 ## Code-Along: Parting the Sea of Bubbles

-Let's start by doing something crazy like add 300 bubbles to the canvas.
+Let's start by doing something crazy like adding 300 bubbles to the canvas.
 To do this we will use two loops.
 In `setup` we'll create a bunch bubble objects and `push` them into the `bubbles` array.
 In `draw` we'll loop over that `bubbles` array and draw an `ellipse` for each bubble.

 Paste in this code and then we'll go over it and clean it up: